Ab33l/nodejs-backend/README.md

 	database:'scompass' // mysql database name

 # Starting the node server
-    To start the node server navigate to the directory with the Nodejs Command Prompt and type: nodemon start
+    To start the node server navigate to the folder holding the project with the Nodejs Command Prompt and type: nodemon start

 # Open your Browser and type